Dave Ingram: Vocals

-Paul Baayens: Guitar
+Paul Baayens: Vocals

-Theo Van Eekelen: Bass
+Theo van Eeklen: Bass

 Ed Warby: Drums

-Metal Blade Records didn’t hesitate to sign the band and HAIL OF BULLETS’ debut album …Of Frost And War was released in May 2008.
-Apart from the thundering drums, scorching guitars and tormented vocals, the lyrical concept about the battles at the Eastern front during World War II made the album’s impact even greater.
-The reactions of press and fans were amazing and the band played countless festival dates and club shows all over Europe.
+The metal started flowing and in July 2007 the band decided to record four songs for a promo CD.
+Swedish death metal guru Dan Swanö produced the four songs at his Unisound Studios and the result turned out pretty monstrous.
+Metal Blade Records didn’t hesitate to sign the band and HAIL OF BULLETS’ debut album ‘…Of Frost And War’ was released in May 2008.
+Apart from the thundering drums, scorching guitars and tormented vocals, the lyrical concept about the battles at the Eastern front during World War II made the album’s impact even bigger.
+The reactions of the press and fans were amazing and the band played countless festival dates and club shows all over Europe.

-The debut album was followed by a six-track mini album in July 2009, entitled Warsaw Rising, which featured two brand new songs, a cover version of Twisted Sister’s ‘Destroyer’ plus three live tracks recorded at 2008′s Party.San Open Air festival.
+The debut album was followed by a six-track mini album in July 2009, entitled ‘Warsaw Rising’ which featured two brand new songs, a cover version of Twisted Sister’s ‘Destroyer’ plus three live tracks recorded at 2008′s Party.San Open Air festival.
 More shows followed and the band even made their first visit to the USA at 2009′s Maryland Deathfest.